Layered coding

 Layered coding is a type of data compression for digital video or digital audio where the result of compressing the source video data is not just one compressed data stream, as in other types of compression, but multiple streams, called layers, allowing decompression even if some layers are missing.

 Overview

 With layered coding, multiple data streams or layers are created when compressing the original video stream.
 This is in contrast to other types of compression, where the result is typically a single data stream.

 During decompression, all layers can be combined to recreate the original video stream.
-Additionally, the stream can be decoded even if some layers are missing (though usually a layer hierarchy has to be respected, with a base layer that must available).
+Additionally, the stream can be decoded even if some layers are missing (though usually a layer hierarchy has to be respected, with a base layer that must be available).
 If layers are missing, the resulting stream will have reduced visual quality, but will still be usable.

 Use cases

 Layered coding is helpful when the same video stream needs to be available in different qualities, for example for adaptive bitrate streaming.
 Without layered coding, the source video stream must be encoded multiple times to obtain compressed streams with different qualities and bitrates.
 Layered coding allows only encoding a single time, because streams with different qualities can be obtained by discarding layers.